 This prospectus relates to the possible issuance by Boston Properties, Inc. (the "Company") of up to 2,678,774 shares of common stock (the "Redemption Shares"), par value \$.01 per share ("Common Stock"), of the Company, if and to the extent that holders of up to 2,678,774 common units ("Original Units") of limited partnership interest ("Units") in Boston Properties Limited Partnership (the "Operating Partnership"), of which the Company is the sole general partner and in which the Company owns a controlling limited partnership interest, exchange such Units for Redemption Shares.
 The Original Units were issued on June 23, 1997 upon the contribution to the Operating Partnership of certain properties or interests therein.
-The offering of the Redemption Shares is being made by the Company in accordance with the Second Amended and Restated Agreement of Limited Partnership Agreement") which permits the holders of Original Units, on and after August 23, 1998, to present their Units for redemption for cash.
-The Partnership Agreement permits the Company to acquire any Unit presented for redemption share of Common Stock (subject to antidilution adjustments).
-The Company is registering the Redemption Shares pursuant to the Company's obligations under a registration rights agreement dated June 23, 1997 (the "Registration Rights Agreement"), but the registration of the Redemption Shares will be issued by the Company hereunder.
+The offering of the Redemption Shares is being made by the Company in accordance with the Second Amended and Restated Agreement of Limited Partnership of the Operating Partnership, dated as of June 29, 1998, as amended (the "Partnership Agreement") which permits the holders of Original Units, on and after August 23, 1998, to present their Units for redemption for The Partnership Agreement permits the Company to acquire any Unit cash. presented for redemption for one share of Common Stock (subject to antidilution adjustments).
+The Company is registering the Redemption Shares pursuant to the Company's obligations under a registration rights agreement dated June 23, 1997 (the "Registration Rights Agreement"), but the registration of the Redemption Shares does not necessarily mean that all or any portion of the Original Units will be presented for redemption or that any of the Redemption Shares will be issued by the Company hereunder.